d1manson/jsonl-schema-validator/README.md

       one per message.
 - [ ] Provide some proper benchmarks using other tools.
 - [ ] Make sure x86 is sensibly optimised (so far focus has been on Arm Macs / Neon, though it should be ok on x86).
-- [ ] Implement a TIMESTAMP validator
+- [ ] Implement a TIMESTAMP validator (i.e with timezone), and have TIME support optional fractional seconds
+- [ ] Implement BASE64 validator